VinJohns/CS3200_Project/README.md

 **Team:** Vincent Johnson

 **Description:**
 This project focuses on creating a database of different video games in MySQL.
 The video games are connected to the players, the platforms they appear on, and the company that developed the game.
 The users, or players, could access this database to get information on games they play or follow, similar to something like Steam.
 The sample data was taken from Wikipedia.
+The tables of the database are stored in the [Database](Database) folder and the MySQL code to create the tables is [Creating_Database](Creating_Database.sql)

 [UML Diagram](UML_Diagram.pdf)